 Rita then explained the whole situation to him.
 Father Benedict put the tips of his fingers together and said contemplatively, “So you stay in that house from where the sculptor and his wife disappeared.
 I remember when that happened.
 I was a young man then.
 Some people used to say that the sculptor and his wife were worshippers of Satan and all the sculptures he had made were dedicated to Satan.
 The sculptures made by him were never found.
 Am I right?
 They are still there hidden somewhere in the house.
 I think the best way to solve this problem is to find those sculptures.
 Would you like to meet someone who knows something about the paranormal and can come to the house and do some searching?”

 Rita shook her head, “I don’t want to involve anyone else.
-If my husband finds out things will become worse.
+If my husband finds out, things will only become worse.
 I will try to locate those sculptures myself.”

 Father Benedict nodded and said, “You are a brave girl.
 Be careful and may the Lord be with you.”